ethergrouik/pipe2cap/README.md

 # pipe2cap
-Forwards stdin network frames to a local adapter on Windows using winpcap.
+Transfers stdin network frames to a local adapter on Windows using winpcap.

 You will be able to:
 - use apps that cannot use stdin as a pcap capture source;
-- use as many apps as you want in the same time with only one remote network frame capture flow.
+- use as many apps as you want at the same time with only one remote network frame capture flow.

 ## How to:
 - Add a MS loopback adapter to your Windows box;
 - Disable all network properties of this new adapter;
-- Install winpcap again in order to add this new adapter to the pcap interfaces list;
+- Reinstall winpcap or reboot your computer in order to add this new adapter to the pcap interface list;
 - Start pipe2cap.exe without any argument to list adapters:

   Available interfaces: